Materials Guide

 Can I wear gold in a healing piercing?

-Yes — but only solid 14k or 18k gold from a reputable body jewelry supplier.
-The APP recommends a maximum of 18k.
-Never gold-plated, gold-filled, or gold-vermeil in a healing piercing.
+Yes, but only solid 14k or 18k gold body jewelry from a reputable manufacturer.
+Avoid gold-plated, gold-filled, vermeil, and mystery alloys in a healing piercing.

 What does ASTM F136 mean?